sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

  - `kubectl describe pods <some-pod> -n <some-namespace>` This will provide verbose information about a given pod.
 You can use the `describe` command for other objects.
  - `kubectl logs <some-object> -n <some-namespace>` This command will work with other objects as well.
 You can also tail the logs by using the `-f` switch at the end.

  If you happen to mess up an install of the components, its not difficult to recover.
-You can use the ICP UI to remove the release or use the CLI by issuing `helm delete --purge <helm-release-name> --tls`
+You can use the ICP UI to remove the release or use the CLI by issuing `helm delete --purge <helm-release-name> --tls`.
+Be careful using this though, as this process is not reversable.

  There are plenty other commands to use, but these are by far the most common the author of these labs has used while setting these up :)